fcichos/website/docs/_sources/course-info/website.rst.txt

 |Substitution Name|

 This icon indicates that this webpage is based on a Jupyter Notebook.
-Rather than just looking at the website, you may click on the icon and the the mybinder service will be opened to allow you to interactively use the notebook.
+Rather than just looking at the website, you may click on the icon and the myBtinder service will be opened to allow you to interactively use the notebook.
 Please be patient and wait until binder has started.
 In the upper right corner, you will also find a link to the GitHub repository hosting the notebooks.